jcoliz/WindowsAiEdgeLabCV/README.md

 NOTE: Requires putting credentials into credentials.txt

-## 1.3 - Importing Images into Custom Vision Service
+## 1.3 - Import Images into Custom Vision Service
 1. Click the 'Add Images' button and browse to the ```Pictures > Camera Roll``` directory
 1. Select the 10-15 image set for each a object type
 1. Enter a tag name - this is what your model will predict when it sees this object